 - Be aware of your feelings

-Take the time to listen to your body and your emotions.
+Spend time listening to your body and your emotions.
 If you feel uncomfortable about something, this is a sign you have exceeded your limits.
 Everyone’s limits are different, this is something you must feel for yourself, not something someone else can tell you.

 - Be clear about your needs

-You’ve identified your needs, own them.
-Clearly express what you need to, from, and with your partner.
+You’ve identified your need for a particular boundary, clearly express what you need from your partner.
 You’re showing them how to make you feel comfortable mentally, physically, and emotionally.
-More boundaries for you doesn’t mean less boundaries for them, so don’t be apologetic.
+More boundaries for you doesn’t mean fewer boundaries for them, so don’t be apologetic but be open to give and take.
 You deserve happiness and comfort, too.

 - Boundaries and love coexist